todc/todc-bootstrap/README.md

 This is a Google-styled theme for Bootstrap.
 Because I'm a fan of the new Google UI seen in Gmail, Docs, Calendar, etc, I decided to reproduce the look of these new UI elements for my own personal use.

+TODC Bootstrap was created by [Tim O'Donnell](https://github.com/todc), and maintained with the support and involvement of the community.

 ## Compatibility ##

 This is being tested in the latest versions of Chrome, Firefox, and IE8+.